hlokomani/CompilerConstructionProject_COS341/README.md

 ### Running the output program
 Download and install [this](https://robhagemans.github.io/pcbasic/).
 After installing and opening the "Andy Parkes BBCEdit" IDE, copy and paste the contents of the of the output file into the editor and click on the run button.
+If you are unable to obtain this software QB 64 (https://qb64.com/) and run the qb64.exe.

 ## Compiled unsuccessfully